woahbase/alpine-wildfly/README.md

   are needed, rebind the `lib` directory as well.

-* the `SERVERCONFIG` environment variable which configuration to use inside the configuration directory, the `PASSWORD` environment variable specifies the default administrator password.
+* the `SERVERCONFIG` environment variable which configuration to use inside the configuration directory, the `USERNAME` and the `PASSWORD` environment variables specify the default administrator credentials.

 Running `make` starts the service.